NOTICE: This opinion is subject to

 sovereign authority remains untouched by its interpretation.
 But

 Tarrant cannot have it both ways.
-Adopting Tarrant’s reading
+Adopting Tarrant’s reading would

-unlikely to have been the intent of the Compact’s
+been the intent of the Compact’s signatories.

 2